We analyzed 100m posts so you don’t have to

 ”Original research solidifies your position as a thought leader because it reveals problems that beg to be solved.
 It’s content no one else will have but everyone will want to share.”

 That last part is so key: you are the source of data, and people will want to link to you.
-This is especially true if you publish your research on an annual basis and can report on trends.
+This is especially true if you publish your research on an annual basis and can report on trend spotting.

 Data bears this out.
 SEO PowerSuite’s Link Building in 2017 survey of SEO professionals discovered that research and data is the most efficient type of content at getting links.